angular/angular/adev/src/content/guide/ngmodules/faq.md

 These are your *public* classes.
 If you don't export a declarable class, it stays *private*, visible only to other components declared in this NgModule.

-You *can* export any declarable class &mdash;components, directives, and pipes&mdash; whether it's declared in this NgModule or in an imported NgModule.
+You *can* export any declarable class —components, directives, and pipes— whether it's declared in this NgModule or in an imported NgModule.

 You *can* re-export entire imported NgModules, which effectively re-export all of their exported classes.